bvandewe/CML-Cloud-Manager/docs/observability/architecture.md

 # Observability Architecture

-This guide covers the technical architecture and components of the observability stack in the Starter App.
+This guide covers the technical architecture and components of the observability stack in the Cml Cloud Manager.

 ## Table of Contents